DaveL17/IndigoLogViewer/readme.md

 ### Getting Creative
 You can move the app's files to Indigo's public webserver folder and serve the app from there.
-This will allow you to add the app to the dock and make it a stand alone web personal web app (PWA).
+This will allow you to add the app to the dock and make it a stand-alone web personal web app (PWA).
 You can also serve the app from node.js.
 There are lots of options, but you are on your own for configuring anything beyond the instructions above.

 ### Suggestions and Error Reports